DSCI-310-2025/dsci-310-group-09/README.md

 - GNU Make (v4.2.1 or later)

 ## License
-This Car Acceptability Category Prediction is licensed under MIT License and Creative Commons Legal Code, allowing unrestricted use of both code and non-code materials.
+This Car Acceptability Category Prediction is licensed under MIT License and Creative Commons License, allowing unrestricted use of both code and non-code materials.